TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 * RDC does not account for all potential failures and factors that can affect reliability and reliability requirements.

 # Comparison of Results
 From our first RGT testing, we found that the geometric model was a better fit for our dataset.
 Where the initial harzard rate was around 0.001950 where our RDC testing MTTF would be similar at 0.00114286.
 Here both techinques of RGT and RDC determined that the dataset 2  has a linear tread where the Time between failures get larger as errors occur.
 Hence this means that our dataset SUT is improving and errors occur less frequently as time increases.
 In our RDC, our data set sits within the "continue phase" where the SUT considered needs to progress in testing in order for the SUT to be considered acceptable.

+It is important to note that Reliability Growth Testing objective is to test the SUT with failure models in order to increase the reliability of the system.
+And Reliability Demonstration Chart testing will categorize the SUT into 3 ranges of Rejected, Continue testing, or Acceptance".

+How we compared results :

+We found that since both techniques deal with the system in two ways, it is possible for our group to use the results of each technique to make an overall statement of the SUT.
+Here the SRTAT deems the data set to be increasing in reliability and the RDC deems our dataset to be still within the continue testing phase meaning that the SUT show to continue testing because the data points have not reached acceptance category from MTTFmin.

 # Discussion on Similarity and Differences of the Two Techniques
 The two different techniques used in this lab were Reliability Growth Testing (RGT) and Reliability Demonstration Chart (RDC).
 Both of these methods are used to test the reliability of a system.